fls-bioinformatics-core/RnaChipIntegrator/doc/README.markdown

 Introduction
 ------------

-This program implements a number of different analyses of RNA-seq data combined with ChIP-seq data (and vice versa):
+This program implements a number of different analyses of genomic feature data (originally data from RNA-seq experiments) combined with ChIP-seq data (and vice versa):

 * **ChIP-seq data** consists of a number of peaks, which are described by the chromosome name plus either the summit (essentially a single point) or by